kuirh/edge-tts/README.md

 # edge-tts

 `edge-tts` is a Python module that allows you to use Microsoft Edge's online text-to-speech service from within your Python code or using the provided `edge-tts` or `edge-playback` command.
+## Fork
+This Fork is an optimization for the subtitles of Edge-TTS.
+We add punctuation marks in the subtitle and make the sentence breaks more natural.The usage can be found in the file "example/streaming_with_subtitles.py"

 ## Installation